Photo courtesy of Uber.

 Fateh said his bill has the support of legislative leaders and a commitment from Gov. Tim Walz to sign it.
 But Walz said he did not make a commitment to sign the bill — although he is supportive of its general aims — when asked by an Axios reporter during an unrelated news conference on Tuesday.

-Uber and Lyft drivers, who have recently organized themselves in Minnesota under a new association, have turned out in large numbers to committee hearings to show their support for the bill.
+Uber and Lyft drivers, who have recently organized themselves in Minnesota under a new association called the Minnesota Uber/Lyft Drivers Association, have turned out in large numbers to committee hearings to show their support for the bill.

 In the email to drivers, Uber said the legislation wouldn’t just reduce their earnings but leave them “vulnerable to becoming employees” rather than independent contractors.

 Many drivers say they like the freedom and flexibility that being an independent contractor gives them.
 But they complain of having to shoulder more and more costs for gas, car payments and maintenance while the companies claim an increasingly larger share of every fare.